Constantin Diaconovici Loga National College (Timișoara)

 Constantin Diaconovici Loga National College is one of the most prestigious high schools in Timișoara.
 It is named after Romanian educator Constantin Diaconovici Loga (1770–1850).
 Before the establishment of the communist regime in Romania, the Boys' High School functioned in the building.
+At the 2024 evaluation of Romanian secondary schools, the college came in 16th place, with a score of 9.39/10.